-In this study, we focus on NMR shielding constants of the H/D isotopomer and/or isotopologue of small molecules, such as ethylene and benzene derivatives with the average distances obtained by expectation value of Morse vibrational wavefunction.
-Primary and secondary H/D isotope NMR shifts calculated by using GIAO with CCSD/cc-pVTZ and B3LYP/cc-pVTZ method are discussed with additivities of experimental results.
-From the difference of the results of ethylene and benzene, we show the influence of double bond in the isotope shift.
+In this study, we focus on NMR shielding constants of the H/D isotopomer and/or isotopologue of benzene with the average distances obtained as the expectation value of the Morse vibrational wavefunction.
+Primary and secondary H/D isotope NMR shifts calculated by using GIAO with CCSD/cc-pVTZ and B3LYP/cc-pVTZ methods are discussed with additivities of experimental results.